guidewire-oss/sawchain/docs/api-reference.md

 - Templates will be sanitized before use, including de\-indenting \(removing any common leading whitespace prefix from non\-empty lines\) and pruning empty documents.

 - When no input objects are provided and objects must be returned, FetchMultiple attempts to return typed objects.
-If typed objects cannot be created \(i.e. if the client scheme does not support the necessary types\), unstructured objects will be returned instead.
+If typed objects cannot be created \(i.e., if the client scheme does not support the necessary types\), unstructured objects will be returned instead.

 - Use FetchMultipleFunc if you need to create a FetchMultiple function for polling.